We've just released Bazel 0.21!

 Android

-• We revamped our Android with Bazel tutorial.
+- We revamped our Android with Bazel tutorial.
 Check it out here.

-• --experimental_check_desugar_deps is enabled by default.
+--experimental_check_desugar_depsis enabled by default.
 This flag rules out several types of invalid Android builds at compile-time.
-Note that this is incompatible with remote Android builds, so you can disable it with --noexperimental_check_desugar_deps.
+Note that this is incompatible with remote Android builds, so you can disable it with--noexperimental_check_desugar_deps. - Bazel now supports Android Databinding v2.
+It can be enabled with

 Apple

-• XCRUNWRAPPER_LABEL is removed.
+XCRUNWRAPPER_LABELis removed.
 If you used this value before, please use @bazel_tools//tools/objc:xcrunwrapper instead.

 C++

-• The --experimental_stl command line option is removed.
+--experimental_stlcommand line option is removed. -

-• You can now use Bazel without a C++ toolchain (as long as you don't build C++ rules).
+cppconfiguration fragment doesn't do package loading anymore.
+That means:- You can now use Bazel without a C++ toolchain (as long as you don't build C++ rules).

-• Bazel may start about 2 seconds faster than before, because it does not analyze C++ toolchain anymore when it is not needed.
+- Bazel may start about 2 seconds faster than before, because it does not analyze C++ toolchain anymore when it is not needed.

 Java

-• --strict_android_deps and --strict_java_deps are renamed to --experimental_strict_java_deps.
+--strict_android_depsand--strict_java_depsare renamed to--experimental_strict_java_deps.
 (The two flags used to do the same.)

 Starlark